Transport and heavy vehicles

 Operate agricultural machinery without a HR licence

-A farmer’s immediate family members and employees who only hold a class C (car) licence can be issued with a restricted licence to drive heavy tractors and other farm machinery over 4.5 tonnes without the need to undertake a practical driving test and obtain a heavy vehicle licence.
+A farmer’s immediate family members and employees who hold a class C (car) licence can be issued with a restricted licence to drive heavy tractors and other farm machinery over 4.5 tonnes without the need to undertake a practical driving test and obtain a heavy vehicle licence.

 Applications must be in writing and these applications are processed at a Service SA Customer Service Centre.
 The licence holder’s name and address, date of birth, licence details and a statement that the person is required to drive these vehicles in the operation of the farming property should be included in the application.